minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 ### Master thesis
 Gas price prediction

 **What I like:** I step away from accepting the model as the black box and try to wrestle some sense out of it, which I found most papers that I've read lagging behind.
 Finally get to [publish it](http://ceur-ws.org/Vol-2611/paper2.pdf).
-Top ten most influential words to gas price.
+Top ten most influential words to gas price according to .
 It is the table 6 in my work.

 <p style="text-align: center;">

 | 2012   | 2018 |
 |--------|------|
 | oil    | energy     |